cqframework/atom_cql_support/README.md

 ## Local Plugin Development

-* uninstall the language-cql package if you have it installed
+* uninstall the language-cql package from Atom if you have it installed
-* run `npm install` in the root directory to install dependencies
+* run `yarn install` in the root directory to install dependencies
 * run `apm link` to create a symbolic link from the git directories to the working directory
   * working directory can be found at `<user dir>\.atom\packages\language-cql`
 * reload workspace to get updates (ctr-shift-f5)